wangc90/CircCNNs/README.md

 The figure below shows our fast numerical methods to calculate reverse complementary matches (RCMs) crossing the flanking introns or within the flanking intron.
 ![CircCNN Base models](Images/RCM_algorithm.png)

+If you find anything useful, please cite our paper.